 It’s also a good idea to have potential work lined up – or guaranteed if you can get it.
-Whether you test the freelance waters before you go full time and do your consultancy as a freelance, it always helps to know where your next meal is coming from.
+Whether you test the freelance waters before you go full-time and do your consultancy as a freelancer, it always helps to know where your next meal is coming from.
 It will also reassure you that you can make this work.

 Are You Covered?

-And then there’s always the professional things that you need to tick off.
-When you work for a business, they will take care of the insurances and certification for you.
+And then there are always the professional things that you need to tick off.
+When you work for a business, they will take care of the insurance and certification for you.
 But when it’s just you, you’ve guessed it; you’ve got to do it.
-Whether you get income protection or PI insurance quote just to see what the expense is not, or bite the bullet and buy it anyway, you need to make sure your consultancy business is covered before you get started.
+Whether you get income protection or an insurance quote just to see what the expense is not, or bite the bullet and buy it anyway, you need to make sure your consultancy business is covered before you get started.

 Are You All Set-Up?